 There are so many reasons why we’re jazzed about supporting the White House youth initiative Every Kid in a Park.

-And, today we announced how we’re connecting more than 140,000 fourth graders with national parks, forests, wildlife refuges, and other public lands and waters.
+And in December 2015 we announced how we’re connecting more than 140,000 fourth graders with national parks, forests, wildlife refuges, and other public lands and waters.

 Working with our partners at the National Park Service, Forest Service, Department of Education, Army Corps of Engineers, Bureau of Land Management, Fish and Wildlife Service, Bureau of Reclamation, and National Oceanic and Atmospheric Administration on this fantastic program has been incredibly rewarding.
 Here is what they’ve shared about our support of Every Kid in a Park:

 “We have long known that kids learn better when they have opportunities to practice what they are learning in school, and parks and public lands offer them great opportunities to get their feet wet while collecting water samples, studying wildlife in its natural habitat, or exploring the places where history happened.
 These grants provided by the National Park Foundation will connect schoolchildren with public lands and waters, taking the lessons out of their schoolbooks and bringing them to life."

 - National Park Service Director Jonathan B. Jarvis